Kula Shaker: Mainstream success (1995–1999)

 Despite the negative publicity, the band pressed on regardless with a set of live shows in the summer of that year, including T in the Park, Glastonbury and the V Festival.
 The focus during the latter part of 1997 moved to the US where both "Tattva" and "Hey Dude" received airplay exposure.
 "Tattva" became a minor No. 10 hit in the Modern Rock Tracks chart and "Hey Dude" peaked at No. 25.
 K itself peaked at No. 11 in the Heatseekers chart and crept to No. 200 in the Billboard charts.
 An EP, Summer Sun, was released in the U.S. for the band's fans there.
 The six tracks on the EP were all B-sides to earlier UK singles.

 After initial disagreements with management, Kula Shaker resurfaced with the UK-only single "Sound of Drums" in April 1998, peaking at number 3.
 A promised album in the summer of that year failed to materialise, and the momentum generated by the single was lost as a result.
 Fans would have to wait until February 1999 to hear any more new material from the forthcoming second album.

-The second album Peasants, Pigs & Astronauts was partly recorded aboard the houseboat-studio Astoria, which belongs to guitarist David Gilmour (of Pink Floyd).
+The second album Peasants, Pigs & Astronauts was partly recorded aboard the houseboat-studio Astoria.
 Brett Findlay joined the band as resident percussionist and remained with the band until their break-up at the end of 1999.
 The release of Peasants, Pigs & Astronauts was preceded by the single "Mystical Machine Gun" which failed to make as strong an impact on the charts as their previous singles, peaking at Number 14 and only remaining two weeks in the top 40.
 The album itself followed in March 1999 to mixed reviews, and only sold a mere 25,000 copies in its first week as it crawled in at Number 9 on the album chart, spending only 10 weeks in the UK Top 75.
 The album went Gold in the UK (over 100,000 copies sold).
 The third and final single from the album, "Shower Your Love" failed to reignite momentum, stalling at No. 14, even with it having more TV exposure on Top of the Pops, TFI Friday, Later... with Jools Holland and CD:UK.

-In June they played Glastonbury Festival and headlined the Lizard Festival in Cornwall in August 1999 to coincide with the total eclipse.
-The band made a few more festival appearances, including an appearance at V99, as a last-minute replacement for Placebo, before playing their last gig in the Netherlands at the end of August.

-In September of that year, the band announced their split.
-"I have loved my time with Kula Shaker and have experienced more than I could ever have imagined", Mills commented.
-"We've had an excellent time and been a very tight band, but there comes a time when you want to do your own thing."